Who can vote and how?

 How do you get on the Electoral Roll?

-To be listed on it you must:
+To be eligible to register to vote, you must:

-- be 15 years or older
+- be 15 years of age or older (you won’t be able to vote until you’re 16)

 How do I decide who to vote for?